-Chairperson, Honorable Members of the Committee,
+Chairman Casey, Ranking Member Braun, Honorable Members of the Committee,

-Thank you for the opportunity to address this distinguished committee on the critical issue of structural barriers faced by individuals with Autism and other disabilities in becoming entrepreneurs or entering the workforce.
+Thank you for the opportunity to address this distinguished committee on the critical issue of empowering people with disabilities to thrive in carees and the workplace.
 The focus of my testimony is on the importance of affordable healthcare access, the benefits of workplace accommodations, the enhancement of transition planning and vocational rehabilitation, discrimination in the workplace, the implications of the Labor Department's Section 14(c) program, and the contradictory situations created by public benefits requirements.

 The Autism Society of America is the nation's largest and oldest grassroots organizations representing individuals with Autism and their families.
 For 59 years and counting, the Autism Society, including our nationwide network of 70 affiliates, connects people to the resources they need through education, advocacy, support, information and referral, and community programming, including employment support.
 We firmly believe in empowering Autistic individuals by championing integrated employment opportunities that focus not just on providing a job, but a fulfilling experience as part of the larger workforce.
-Over 2023, we hosted seven Listening Sessions that have continued to inform the need for cross-sector collaboration between educators, employers, policymakers, and community partners to create a more equitable and inclusive workforce.
+Throughout 2023, we hosted seven Listening Sessions that have continued to inform the need for cross-sector collaboration between educators, employers, policymakers, and community partners to create a more equitable and inclusive workforce.